Trials for Coal India's in-house e-auction platform successful: Officials | Headlines

 The mining major has entrusted its wholly owned subsidiary Central Mine Planning & Design Institute (CMPDI) to rollout the in-house e-auction system, with technical assistance from the National Informatics Centre.

-At present, external agencies like MSTC and mjunction are in agreement with Coal India to execute e-auctions of coal.

 ''During initial trials, there were some teething issues that were resolved by CMPDI and NIC officials.
 In subsequent e-auctions, the trials were conducted smoothly.
-The entire system is automated, without any manual intervention,'' one of the officials said.
+The entire system is automated, without any manual intervention,'' one of the officials told PTI.

 ''The charges are levied as per directions of Coal India,'' he said.